onomyprotocol/onomy/deploy/testnet/peer-validator/readme.md

 ./create-validator.sh
 ```

-Also you cat check all current validators now.
+Also you can check all current validators now.

 ```
 onomyd q staking validators